 DCR will conduct a robust public process and provide members of the public with meaningful opportunities to share their input with the project team throughout the project’s design phase.
 Based on the Commonwealth’s response to the Coronavirus, we will begin our work with the public virtually.

-- We want to hear your ideas for making the Arborway safer and more enjoyable for all users.
+We want to hear your ideas for making the Arborway safer and more enjoyable for all users.
 Public input will help the project team develop design alternatives that reflect and respond to community needs and aspirations.
 After each phase of the design process, DCR will welcome input through announced public comment periods.
-Currently, members of the public are invited to submit feedback and comments on the project using our interactive online map and comment form.
+Currently, members of the public are invited to submit feedback and comments on the project using our online survey (closes Feb 10, 2022).

 DCR recognizes that significant work and thought has already gone into the Arborway within the past two decades.
 The agency respects that work and will build on it going forward.
 The prior studies are listed below: